PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/firewall_proxy.md

 Get information on the available to download PanOS image versions.

 The actual API command is `request system software check`.

+__Raises__

+- `UpdateServerConnectivityException`: Raised when the update server is not reachable, can also mean that the device is not licensed.
+- `PanXapiError`: Re-raised when an exception is caught but does not match `UpdateServerConnectivityException`.

 __Returns__